0xmetropolis/metro-docs/docs/pod-basics/04-pod-proposals.md

 ## Overview

 Transactions are the fundamental objects that drive productive activity for pods.
-Pod transactions can include anything from adding pod members, removing pod members, managing Gnosis Safe assets or conducting any other on-chain action as a pod.
+Pod transactions can include any on-chain action such as adding pod members, removing pod members, managing Gnosis Safe assets or conducting any other on-chain action as a pod.

 Technically, all pod transactions are managed by Gnosis Safe's transaction service.